14 Tips for Working Remotely While Traveling

 Pack appropriately for remote work and travel.

 Whenever I take a vacation, I ditch my laptop and focus only on my phone as a way of capturing my trip and staying in touch with family.
-If you’re on the road and working, there’s a slightly different way to pack your bags.
+There’s a different way, though, to pack for a trip as a digital nomad.

 Working remotely while traveling is another beast of its own, as you have to take along things that make working possible.
 What changed for me in packing for my Remote Year trip was what I needed in order to have the essentials for getting work done: my Dell XPS 13-inch laptop, a small-size wireless mouse by Logitech, the Google Pixel buds wireless headphones (for taking meetings!) and the Google Pixel 2 phone, on which I access all of my tools for remote work are my essentials.